bbawj/note-vault/Notes/Internet Protocol.md

 lastmod: 2022-11-21
 ---
 # Internet Protocol (IP)
 A protocol designed to deliver datagrams from the source to destination host based on their addresses.
+It provides host-to-host routing and addressing.
 ![](https://i.imgur.com/5DkdXqr.png)

 The IP layer provides no guarantees about message delivery and failure notification.